 Michael’s experience living and working in Indian Country also makes him uniquely qualified to handle complex water rights matters that involve tribal interests.
 Prior to joining the firm, Michael worked in the Navajo Nation’s attorney general office, providing legal advice and representation to the Navajo Nation departments of land, fish and wildlife, historic preservation, and environmental protection.
 Key matters worked on include the Navajo-Gallup Water Supply Project, landmark legislation that increased tribal authority over leasing and permitting on tribal land, and formal negotiations with the National Park Service regarding wilderness designations and the State of Utah regarding off-reservation hunting rights.
 His first position after law school graduation was with DNA-People’s Legal Services, where he worked as a public defender for the Hopi Tribe.

 Beyond his law practice, Michael enjoys exploring the outdoors in Colorado and around the world.
 Michael has traveled extensively, including a year backpacking through Colombia, Ecuador, Peru, Chile, and Argentina, and he spent a winter teaching Spanish-language ski lessons in Vail, CO.
 While working on the Navajo Nation, Michael lived in a remote location with no electricity on the East Rim of the Grand Canyon.
-Michael currently lives in Denver with his dog, Rosie, and enjoys skiing, camping, and seeing live music on the weekends.
+Michael lives in Denver and enjoys skiing, camping, and seeing live music in his free time.

 Prosecute water court applications seeking new and changing existing water rights on behalf of a variety of clients.